ipns-link/specs/specs.md

 The "pause while idling" strategy might also be applied in case of the Gateways.
 The IPFS backend of the Gateway might be resumed when receiving an incoming http-request, and put to sleep once served.

 **Note** : Pause and play may be achieved using SIGSTOP and SIGCONT signals respectively.

+**TBD** : The p2p-connection between Gateway and the Listener may be bandwidth-limited.
+This would force exposed sites to serve large static content using the `cache` feature of IPNS-Link, and dynamic content using `swarm`, ensuring efficiency.

+### Gateway

+How a model Gateway might work is detailed [here](/gateway.md).